tejuscs/ADBD-Labs/adb-flashback-recovery/adb-flashback-recovery.md

 - Connect to your developer client machine over VNC and invoke SQL Developer.
 Refer to the earlier lab, **Configuring a Development System** for detailed instructions.

-- Next, open a connection to your dedicated autonomous database instance.
+- Next, open a connection to your dedicated Autonomous AI Database instance.
 Once again, refer to the earlier lab, **Configuring a Development System** if you do not know how to do that.
 Alternatively, you may also use SQLcl or SQL*Plus clients for this lab, but screenshots here are based on SQL Developer.

 ## Task 2: Recover from erroneous transactions
 Let's first see how to recover from an accidental data loss.

 - In SQL Developer worksheet, let's first make sure the database is in ARCHIVELOG mode.
-An autonomous database is always created in ARCHIVELOG mode.
+An Autonomous AI Database is always created in ARCHIVELOG mode.

     ````
     <copy>